TheOnodrim/Shield/README.md

    3. ./Shield.sh
 ```
 ## Warning:
-This shell script reverts the ssh port to `652`, and it restricts ssh key only for the created admin user if an admin user is created.
+This shell script reverts the ssh port to `652`, and it restricts the ssh key to the created admin user, if an admin user is created.

 ## Supported OS types:
 - Debian 10